mdcassano/gpt-risk-meters-hackathon/DEMOSCRIPT.md

 Hello, this is the demo submission for team "Where we are going, we need AI".

-The team consists of Michael Cassano, Ahbishek Ahbishek, Jason Garber and Vladimir Maslo.
+The team consists of Michael Cassano, Abhishek Abhishek, Jason Garber and Vladimir Maslo.

 We integrated GPT-4 into Cisco Vulnerability Management to simplify how users create and explain asset searches.
 This leads to a better user experience and transforms sales demos into impressive displays of innovation.